 Green Clause LC

-A letter of credit that demands payment on the submission of the required documents.
+A sight letter of credit that demands payment on submitting the required documents.
 The bank reviews the documents and pays the beneficiary if the documents meet the conditions of the letter.

 Deferred Payment LC